efkann/iweather/README.md

 > **_NOTE:_** For some Turkish cities, it returns same city names twice.
 This is due to how OpenweatherMap collects the data.

+> **_NOTE:_** UV Index and probability of rain data doesnt exist in Free version of OpenweatherAPI but they were included in the design.
+So, I used dummy data for them.

 I used `react-query` as a data fetching library, because it is a powerful library that makes fetching and caching easier.
 We use `staleTime` of 10 minutes for the weather data, because OpenWeatherMap updates the data every 10 minutes.
 So, we can use the cached data for 10 minutes and then refetch the data.
 For finding a location by a search query, I used `staleTime` of Infinity as the data doesn't change.

 As its stated in the [documentation](https://openweathermap.org/appid)